HoshinoNii/Installer-Manifest-Demo/README.md

 1. Next Verify the certificate chain checking if it is valid
 1. And After verify the reconstructed JWS Signature using jsrsasign
 1. Finally Compare Both booleans from the certificate chain and jsrsasign verify
-1. If both are true, signature is verified and is valid, else reject
+1. If both are true, a signature is verified and is valid, else reject

 **ASYNC - verifyManifest(JSON)**
 -----------